centreon/centreon-documentation/en/administration/parameters/centreon-ui.md

 > configuration documentation.

 > For authentication to be functional, the response to the introspection token call must return a `preferred_username`
-> variable containing the user's login login which will be compared with the users defined in Centreon.
-If it's not the
+> variable containing the user's login which will be compared with the users defined in Centreon.
+If it's not the case,
-> case, you will have to configure your provider to send extra claims to an additional scope.
+> you will have to configure your provider to send extra claims to an additional scope.
 In this case, it will be
 > necessary to configure the user information endpoint and add the additional scope to the scope definition.

 > If you want to automatically import user after connection, you can configure an LDAP server and enable auto import.